-Few things sound as overwhelming to Rooted Participants as the Prayer Experience.
+Few things sound as overwhelming to Rooted participants as the Prayer Experience.
 Two to three hours of praying during Week 3 of Rooted?
 Let’s be honest, most people don’t spend 30 minutes a day praying, much less a few hours seeking to hear from God.
 For many, the thought of the Prayer Experience conjures up fear, anxiety, and sounds just about as exciting as watching paint dry.
-However, it is a beautiful experience, and it is one they will walk away from feeling encouraged and reminded they can do this every day.
+However, it’s a beautiful experience and one that participants will walk away from feeling encouraged and reminded that they can do this every day.

 After the pilot rounds (please don’t skip these), our campuses made the shift to start hosting and centralizing the Prayer Experience.
 This may not work for everyone in every context, but below are five of the reasons we made this shift.